 A new cafe opening in a suburb without a cafe definitely sparks an interest.
-But when it is family-friendly, it’s certainly worth getting very excited about!
-And after hearing great things about Courtyard Dining & Espresso, that opened late May, we headed off on Sunday morning to check it for breakfast.
+But when it’s family-friendly, it’s certainly worth getting very excited about!
+And after hearing great things about Courtyard Dining & Espresso, that opened late May 2019, we headed off one Sunday morning to check it for breakfast.
 And it lived up to all the good things we had heard and then some.
+Almost most two years on, we’ve been back lots of times since and always leave happy!

 On top of all this, they are also a responsible cafe!
 Courtyard Dining & Espresso offer either a $0.50 discount or double stamp on your loyalty card when you use your keep cup for take away coffee.